 Sweet chestnut orchard production

 Welcome to Michigan State University’s new edible chestnut website!
 Edible sweet chestnut orchards have sprung up across Michigan over the last 20 years.
 In fact, as of 2007 Michigan had the largest number of chestnut growers and the most acreage of any state in the United States.
 As a result of this enthusiasm for the edible chestnut, a number of resources to support producers have been developed by MSU.
 This website will act as a clearinghouse for all chestnut-related content produced by MSU.
-New to chestnuts?
-Be sure to read the important information about new discoveries regarding internal kernel breakdown under the establishing orchards link to the left.

 Be sure to visit the Rogers Reserve webpage to learn about the endowed, 100-acre chestnut agricultural research station in Michigan’s Jackson County.
 For more news and to search our archives, visit MSUE Fruit & Nuts.

 Orchard care should remain a priority, even when winter damage limits the crop.

 Posted on July 22, 2015 2:17pm by Erin Lizotte

 Japanese beetles are emerging in southern and central Michigan and potato leafhopper populations are substantial.

 Posted on July 13, 2015 2:13pm by Erin Lizotte

 Scout carefully for Asian chestnut gall wasps, follow quarantine rules prohibiting importing plant material from states with known infestations, and refrain from moving chestnut material between orchards.